facjure/public-domain-poetry/README.md

 Three parts: format, metadata, scripts

 1. To restore poems, we need a new format that can be read by humans and machines alike.
-2. To curate poems we need a way to add metadata, inline, that can be read by humans and machines.
+2. To curate poems, we need a way to add metadata, inline, which can be read by humans and machines.
-3. Scripts provide scholars, students, and educators a way to research, find, read, and print them.
+3. Scripts provide scholars, students, and educators a way to research, find, read, and print poems.

 ### Poem format

-[Plain Text](http://en.wikipedia.org/wiki/Plain_text) is still an excellent format supported by all editors by default: notepad, textedit, [iAWriter](http://www.iawriter.com/mac/), and others They must be saved in [UTF-8](http://en.wikipedia.org/wiki/UTF-8) 'encoding'--a setting available as options in the 'Save As' file-dialog.
+[Plain Text](http://en.wikipedia.org/wiki/Plain_text) is still an excellent format supported by all editors by default: notepad, textedit, [iAWriter](http://www.iawriter.com/mac/), and others.
+Files must be saved in [UTF-8](http://en.wikipedia.org/wiki/UTF-8) 'encoding'--a setting available as options in the 'Save As' file-dialog.
 Saving a file in UTF-8 is a necessary, important step to preserve foreign-language characters across machines.

 ```
 Every time I say "joy," joyous thing,